This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 My son Asher turned two this month.
 I know.
 I KNOW.
 It seems like only yesterday I was writing a blog announcement and posting pictures of him in a wee Hershey’s kisses hat.
 Like every parent always says, the past few years have sped by and I can’t believe I now have a toddler who runs and sings and eats us under the table and tells me over and over that he’s a big kid.
 This parenting stuff is heartbreaking and wonderful.

 Last year we threw him a big Very Hungry Caterpillar birthday party, and it was a blast!
 (You can see the 3-tiered Caterpillar cake I made here, and read more about the party details here.)
 I loved everything about it–the park setting, the big gathering of our friends from all over the city, and the use of a literary theme.
-We decided to recreate the magic this year, and threw him a Where the Wild Things Are party.
+We decided to recreate the magic this year, and threw him a party based on the book Where the Wild Things Are.
 I have a big post coming up with all the party details, but before that happens, we have to talk about the most important thing: the cake!

 This beauty is nine layers of chocolate cake, sandwiching chocolate buttercream, salted caramel buttercream, and salted caramel filling.
 I wanted to evoke the feeling and imagery of the book without being super literal and sculpting mini Wild Things out of fondant or something.
 I decided to make my cake look like a tree stump, complete with rough chocolate bark, and topped it with a gleaming gold fondant crown.